Searching for Exotrojans in Pulsar Systems: Results

 \subsection{PSRs~J0023+0923 and J1705$-$1903 Libration Results}

 We find weak evidence of exotrojans in the PSR~J0023+0923 and J1705$-$1903 systems and showcase their posterior corner plots in Figures~\ref{fig:J0023_post} and \ref{fig:J1705_post}.
 For PSR~J0023+0923, the posterior space is clearly multimodal, with evidence for sidereal-day-aliasing in $\nu$.
 Aliasing is an observational cadence effect due to the Nyquist-Shannon sampling theorem, where spurious frequencies can fit the data somewhat well in place of the true frequency.
 In our case, these different frequencies vary from the true frequency by integer multiples of $f_{\rm sidereal} \approx 1 \,\rm{day}^{-1}$, because the NG15yr TOAs of PSR~J0023+0923 were measured by the Arecibo Observatory, a transit instrument.
+As for all transit instruments, the Arecibo Observatory had limited pointing capabilities and required the sky to rotate over its field of view.
 Therefore, every TOA of PSR~J0023+0923 was observed at roughly the same sidereal time.
 As mentioned in Section~\ref{sec:radio_pulsar_timing_data}, the Nyquist-Shannon sampling theorem is weakened by the vast number of observations occurring at different librational phases, which is why one frequency, $\sim 3.82\,\rm{day}^{-1}$, stands out above the rest.
-PSR~J1705$-$1903 only shows weak aliasing, because it was observed with the Green Bank Telescope.
+PSR~J1705$-$1903 only shows weak aliasing, because it was observed with the Green Bank Telescope, which has full pointing capabilities.
 Another feature of both posterior spaces is that $\theta$ tends towards $\pi/3$, which corresponds to $\delta = 0$.
-Therefore, any Trojans in these two systems will be in the $L_5$ Lagrange point, and thus $m_{\rm c}$ and $m_{\rm T}$ should be swapped in Figure~\ref{fig:libration_diagram}.
+Therefore, any Trojans in these two systems will be in the $L_5$ Lagrange point, and thus $m_{\rm c}$ and $m_{\rm T}$ should be exchanged in Figure~\ref{fig:libration_diagram}.